mohdalibn/cv-ball-tracking-game/README.md

 python CVBallTrackingGame.py
 ```
 - Simultaneously, click on the run button in the opened Unity project.
-- get a red ball to use to play the game.
+- get a red ball to use in the game.

 - Enjoying playing the game!